filipbal/bertik_v2/README.md

 # Shopping List Sorter

-A web application that sorts shopping lists based on the layout of Albert Westfield store.
+A simple web-app that sorts shopping lists based on the layout of Albert Westfield store.

 ## Live Demo